Könchek (Cuman): Biography

-In 1171, Könchek allied with the prince of Novhorod-Siverskyi Oleg II Svyatoslavich, in fight against the other Russian princes, but in 1184, during an attack led against the principality of Kiev, his troops was beaten near the Khorol river by the prince Sviatoslav III.
-The following year, Könchek defeated the prince Igor Svyatoslavich, who was taken prisoner near the Kaiala river (possibly modern Kalmius river).
+In 1171, Könchek allied with Oleg II Svyatoslavich, the prince of Novgorod-Seversk, in fighting the other Russian princes, but in 1184, during an attack led against the principality of Kiev, his troops were beaten near the Khorol river by the prince Sviatoslav III.
+The following year, Könchek defeated the prince Igor Svyatoslavich, who was taken prisoner near the Kaiala River (possibly the modern Kalmius River).
 Igor's campaign against Könchek became the subject of an epic poem, The Tale of Igor's Campaign.

 Könchek died in 1187.
 His daughter Svoboda ("Liberty" in Russian) married Vladimir III Igorevich, son of Igor, in 1188.
 In 1203, his son Yuri took Kiev as an ally of the prince Rurik Rostislavich who, chased from Kiev, recruited from the Polovts tribes to regain power.
+According to some arguments, Köten and Somogur were his sons, and he changed the old Cuman system of government whereby rulership went to the most senior tribal leader; he instead passed it on to his son Köten.

+Legacy

+Konchek appears as a character in the opera Prince Igor, by Alexander Borodin (1890).
+He appears in the Polovtsian Dances in that work.